mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Power supply unit (PSU)

 After seeing that the system idles at 60 W, I'm wondering if I should have put more effort into a lower-capacity power supply.
-500 W is more than double capacity I need, so maybe I could have reduced my server's idle power draw with a PSU in the 300-400 W range.
+500 W is more than double the capacity I need, so maybe I could have reduced my server's idle power draw with a PSU in the 300-400 W range.

 ### Disk (OS)